aftershootco/Unicorn-Icons/README.md

 yarn build
 ```

-## How to generate automatically
+## How to Generate Components

 0. Make sure the main color/stroke color of the svg is #E2E2E2.
 Otherwise, it will not work properly.

-1. Put all the SVGs in [/src/new-svgs].
+1. Put the new SVGs in `/src/new-svgs`.

 2. Run `sh generate.sh`.
-This will generate a [src/new-components] and [src/new-stories] with icon components,
+This will generate a `src/new-components` and `src/new-stories` with icon components,
-   as well as the stories.
+   and stories respectively.

 3. Once, tested and satisfied, move the component and stories
-   in the right folders ([src/icons/subfolder] or [src/stories])
+   in the right folders (`src/icons/[subfolder]` and `src/stories`).

-4. Inside the newly created components, update any secondary colors with the correct prop names.
+4. Inside the newly created components, update any additional icon variant and secondary colors with the correct prop names.
+Make sure to add correct types.

 5. Finally run `sh export.sh`.
-This will export newly add components from each the respected folders.
+This will export newly added components from the respected folders.

     You are all set